dcsil/CSC491/README.md

 ## Time and Location

-Class is on Thursdays from 6-9 EST (4-7PM EST for Winter 2021) on Zoom.
+Class is on Thursdays from 4-7PM EST on Zoom.
 If you are not in a time zone that aligns with EST, please let me know early!

+This said, lectures are asynchronous online.
+The 4-7pm lecture slot is reserved for working periods, guest lectures, discussion, etc.

 ## I don't like something about this course